-The University of Johannesburg's (UJ) Language Policy follows section 27(2) of the Higher Education Act (1997) which requires higher education institutions to develop and publish a language policy.
-UJ subscribes to a trans/multilingual ethos where the linguistic diversity of the Gauteng province is acknowledged, and conditions created to support successful trans/multilingual teaching, constructive and meaningful academic discourses, and effective institutional governance and communication.
+The University of Johannesburg's (UJ) Language Policy aligns to section 27(2) of the Higher Education Act (1997) which requires higher education institutions to develop and publish a language policy.
+UJ subscribes to a trans/multilingual ethos in keeping with national policy and the linguistic diversity of its students and staff.
+The policy provides for the creation of conditions that support access and success through the provision of successful trans/multilingual teaching spaces, constructive and meaningful academic discourses, and effective institutional governance and communication of the language policy.